SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 counterterrorism and does not pose a security or law enforcement threat to

-the United States.
+States.
 However, the country would also be required to take a

 number of new steps to enhance our common security.